OpenPhilology/nidaba/docs/devguide.md

 1. PEP8 compliance.
 See http://www.python.org/dev/peps/pep-0008/
 2. Indentation is 4 spaces, NOT a tab.
 Do not use tabs for indentation.
 3. Proper logging.
 However, the Iris logging standards are still under development.
-Until then, refer to the standard python logging library at http://docs.python.org/2/library/logging.html However, all logging output must be byte string encoded, as per the section on unicode.
+Until then, refer to the standard python logging library at http://docs.python.org/2/library/logging.html
 4. Commenting!!
 Code must be properly commented.
 See the commenting section below and PEP8 for details.
 5. Proper handling of encodings.
-All python source file should use UTF-8
+All python source files should use UTF-8.
 6. Iris uses Python's "new style" objects.
 This means that all classes must explicitly inherit "object".

 Commenting requirements are as follows:

-1. A block comment for every module, class, and function, describing its purpose and functionality.
+1. A docstring comment for every module, class, and function, describing its purpose and functionality.
 2. "Exotic code" should have a short line comment explaining its purpose.
 Obviously code should be as self-describing as possible, but in other cases, comments must be used.
 3. No useless comments.
 For example, do not write: x = x + 1 # Incrementing x.